superbderrick/blog/content/blog/SummerPlayerView/what-is-the-summerplayerview-and-goals.md

 ---
-title: What is the SummerPlayerView and Goals
+title: What is the SummerPlayerView
 date: 2020-09-13 20:09:09
 category: SummerPlayerView
 draft: false